Leovambarii/Map-generator/README.md

 * Tkinter
 * Noise

-To run the project, simply run the Generator_app.py file after downloading cloning or downloading the repository.
+To run the project, simply run the Generator_app.py file after cloning or downloading the repository.